Your First Repository

 - Issues is a very important communication tool between you, your users and your contributors.
 Think of it as part bug-tracker, part forum.
 For more information on this, have a look at The Basics of Issue Tracking

-- Pull Requests is where other users can ask you to include a change into your program
+- Pull Requests is where other users can ask you to "pull" in code, from a fork into your program

-- Releases is a space where you can upload finished versions of your program, including binaries
+- Releases is a space where you can upload finished versions of your program, e.g. binaries

-- Wiki is a very basic wiki built into Gitea, the software Codeberg is based on
+- Wiki is a basic wiki feature built into Gitea, the software Codeberg is based on

-- Your repository's Git URLs - use these to let Git know where to find your repository.
-Don't worry if that is a bit cryptic now - we will pick this up again in the following section.
+- Your repository's Git URLs (4) - use these to let Git know where to find your repository.
+Don't worry if you don't understand this now - we will look at this in the following section.

 Connect a local repository to Codeberg